dhollenbeck1/DaughterBoard_PayloadGCS/INSTALL.md

 		#if [ -e /run/systemd/system ] ; then
 		# exit 0
 		#fi

+Add this line to etc/modules file (or your respective rtc module)

+	rtc-ds1307

+THen add this line to the /etc/rc.local file

+	sudo /bin/bash -c "echo ds1307 0x68 > /sys/class/i2c-adapter/i2c-1/new_device"

 The system is now ready-to-use.
 Reboot and you will be able to begin a data login session.